stephmarie17/unit-1-homework/README.md

 ## Installation

-Access the code through Git Lab repository link.
-Access the live site through Git Pages link.
+Access the code through GitHub repository link.
+Access the live site through GitPages link.

 ## Usage

+Use the GitHub repository to access html files, css file, and image assets to check the code.
+Use the live site to see the code in action and verify that the site meets the style guidelines.